 Montreal to Niagara Falls by Bus

 Megabus doesn't offer a direct route to Niagara Falls from Montreal, but you can take a bus to Toronto and then connect to a New York City-bound bus and get off at the first stop.
-The route takes about eight hours and fifteen minutes total without taking layovers and pit stops into consideration.

 - Duration: About 8 hours 15 minutes one way